 As for activities, here is what you can do at Sand Bar State Park:

 There is a small beach area in this area and there’s actually trees which grow right on the sand.
 I remember my friend mentioning how he’s never seen anything like that, considering how he’s from Florida:

 - Picnic tables, barbecues and a playground for kids, as well as swings are also in this area.

 - As far as I saw, you can kayak around here as well as engage in other water sports.

 - Bathroom areas and showers are also available I believe.

 - The water is also very calm there, since it is a lake so if you enjoy swimming, do it there.

 - The area is also VERY clean.
 Like I said before, the whole park appeared very tidy.

+Overall, Sand Bar State Park is a small place to visit for short visits, but there’s a lot you can do there.
 Considering we’ve seen places like Watkins Glen State Park, it’s hard to believe that this park can compete against that, but it’s because it contains so many things in a small place that it’s so unforgettable and highly recommended.

 Any recommendations of places to see around Sand Bar State Park?
 Yep!